 - 2 tbsp slightly soft unsalted butter, cut into 8 chunks

-- Trim the lamb of all connective tissue and excess fat.
+- Prep the Lamb: Trim the lamb of all connective tissue and excess fat.
 Reserve the trimmings for the pan sauce the next day.

 - Preheat the grill.

 - Start the Pan Sauce: While the grill is heating, begin making the pan sauce.
 In a medium skillet on medium high heat, saute the lamb trimmings until they are fully cooked and crispy.
 Scoop them out of the skillet, leaving the fat and the bits of meat stuck to the pan behind.

 - Add the salt, shallots and garlic and saute for 30 seconds.
 Add the port and bring to a boil.
 Let the port reduce for 5 minutes, then add the chicken broth and balsamic vinegar.
 Bring to a boil again and reduce for 5 minutes.
 Take the sauce off the heat while you grill the lamb.